- Galois theory of arbitrary field extensions.

 Preprints/Submitted for Publication:

-- A simultaneous generalization of the theorems of Chevalley-Warning and Morlaye (pdf)
+- A generalization of the Chevalley-Warning theorem (with I.N.
+Baoulina

 - Typically bounding torsion (with M. Milosevic and P. Pollack)